cfree87/hp-quiz/README.md

         No errors were returned when passing through the official W3C validator CSS
-        No errors were found when passing through the official (Jigsaw) validator
+        No errors were found when passing through the official (Jigsaw) validator JS
+        No errors were found when passing through the official JSHint validator

+Testing using mobile views in developer tools shows preferential layout.

 Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+None

 Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

   The site was deployed to GitHub pages.
 The steps to deploy are as follows:
         In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html Credits
+The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

+Credits

 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.
-Content

-    The text for the Home page was taken from Wikipedia Article A Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial The icons in the footer were taken from Font Awesome

 Media

-    The photos used on the home and sign up page are from This Open Source site The images used for the gallery page were taken from this other open source site
+    The photos used on the home and sign up page are from https://wallpaper-house.com/group/harry-potter-background/index.php

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
-Other General Project Advice

-Below you will find a couple of extra tips that may be helpful when completing your project.
-Remember that each of these projects will become part of your final portfolio so it’s important to allow enough tim